isomerpages/mindef-sg101/resources/connexionsg/_posts/2022-05-09-post-#OnThisDay Registration of IC.md

 ---
 ![](/images/Registration%20of%20IC.png)

-#onthisday (9 May) in 1966, Singaporeans began registering for pink and blue identity cards, after the National Registration Act of 1965 took effect a few days before.
+#OnThisDay (9 May) in 1966, Singaporeans began registering for pink and blue identity cards, after the National Registration Act of 1965 took effect a few days before.

 The new cards replaced the identification papers issued under British colonial rule.
 And between May and December 1966, we issued about a million new cards — with the first (number S0000001) going to our first President, the late Mr Yusof Ishak.